 For the first time in years, Ontario is welcoming people back to the Cinesphere at Ontario Place to watch movies at the iconic theatre, year-round.
-Winter programming will run from early December to mid-March and feature a winter light exhibition with illuminated installations by local artists, as well as skating on a synthetic ice rink in addition to movie screenings.
 Details at ontarioplace.com.

 View Toronto through the CN Tower’s spectacular views including the world-famous glass floor, Skypod and glass fronted elevators with glass floor panels.
 For thrill-seekers there’s EdgeWalk, the world’s highest ‘hands-free’ walk above ground.
 Open daily from 9 a.m. to 10:30 p.m.

 One of Toronto’s top 10 tourist attractions and hospitality venues, the castle and estate gardens are open for tours and functions.

 With more than three million bricks under one roof, rides, a 4D cinema, Master Model Builder workshops and much more, there’s plenty of indoor fun.